Freedom in the World

 Political Rights (1 = best, 7 = worst)

-Antigua and Barbuda held successful elections in June 2014, and the Antigua Labour Party (ALP) defeated the incumbent United Progressive Party (UPP) and the opposition Antigua Labour Party (ALP) continued to build throughout 2013 as Antigua and Barbuda prepared for general elections scheduled for March 2014.
-The ALP accused the UPP of engaging in unlawful acts to influence the elections, and challenged the constitutionality of numerous government initiatives before the High Court, including the alleged gerrymandering of boundaries, de-registration of voters, and unconstitutional amendments to the law governing the Electoral Commission.
+Antigua and Barbuda held successful elections in June 2014, and the Antigua Labour Party (ALP) defeated the incumbent United Progressive Party (UPP).
+The leader of the ALP, Gaston Browne, was installed as prime minister.
+The ALP accused the UPP of engaging in unlawful acts to influence the elections, and challenged the constitutionality of numerous government initiatives, including the alleged gerrymandering of boundaries, de-registration of voters, and unconstitutional amendments to the law governing the Electoral Commission.
 However, the Organization of American States (OAS) praised the high voter turnout and the peaceful manner in which elections were conducted.

 Political Rights: 31 / 40 [Key]

 A. Electoral Process: 11 / 12

 The 1981 constitution establishes a parliamentary system, with a governor-general representing the British monarch as ceremonial head of state.
 The bicameral Parliament is composed of an appointed 17-seat Senate and the House of Representatives, which has 17 directly elected members (16 seats for Antigua, 1 for Barbuda) and an appointed speaker.
 Antigua and Barbuda’s prime minister is typically the leader of the majority party or coalition that emerges from the legislative elections.